-It's that time of year.
-We've had Christmas and new year, a time where a lot of people get engaged and if you are one of them then a massive congratulations (I hope you had an extra large glass of champagne to celebrate whilst not being able to take your eyes off that big shiny new rock on your finger.
+It’s that time of year.
+The summertime is when a lot of people get engaged and if you are one of them then a massive congratulations (I hope you had an extra large glass of champagne to celebrate whilst not being able to take your eyes off that big shiny new rock on your finger).

 Once you’ve done the initial celebrating I find that brides tend to struggle to know what to do in the first few weeks of being engaged and so I thought I’d write this quick guide to help you on your way.

 The first thing you’ll want to do is tell those nearest to you about your big news.
 This can be done however you want, whether that’s in-person/on social media/via text/by sending them a card but make sure that you are only telling people who you will definitely invite to your wedding though, it avoids that awkwardness later on.

 This doesn’t have to be an exact date, for instance you can just decide on Spring 2021.
 The important thing when choosing your rough date though is to decide whether you want to get married quickly or have a longer engagement.
 If you get married quickly there will be less ummming and ahhhhing over certain decisions as you know that you have to make them but then again a longer engagement will enable you to save more money to put towards your wedding.

 Perhaps you have an ideal venue in mind already but if you’re not sure about where you’d want to get married it’s time to do your research.
 I’d recommend narrowing your list down to 3-5 venues and then booking in viewings with them.

 These viewings are a good time to look around and get a feeling of what the venue looks like.
 It is also a great opportunity to ask important questions, such as: